Boundedness of the space of stable logarithmic maps: Subdivisions

 This construction is functorial with respect to inclusion of faces containing $x$.
 That is, if $\sigma \subset \tau$ is the inclusion of a face containing $x$, then $x\cdot \sigma$ is canonically a subfan of $x\cdot \tau$.

-To translate this to Artin fans, we must subdivide at vectors $x$ stable under monodromy, and further replace such vectors $x$ with their Artin fan analogues.
-As in Section~\ref{sec:Artin-fans} we write $\cA=\cA_\NN$.
+We will generalize star subdivision to Artin fans by attempting to glue together star subdivisions of Artin cones.
+If $\cA_\sigma \rightarrow \cX$ is an \'etale chart and $x \in \sigma$ is an element at which we would like to subdivide, we must require that the resulting subdivision be compatible with different choices of chart $\cA_\sigma \to\cX$.
+This translates into the condition that $x$ be stable under monodromy.
+In order to state things in a way that is intrinsic to Artin fans, we replace vectors $x \in \sigma$ with an equivalent notion in the language of Artin fans.

+As introduced in the opening paragraphs of Section~\ref{sec_cat_of_art} we write $\cA=\cA_\NN$.
 The following definition is adapted from~\cite[Section~5.3]{Wlodarczyk}. \begin{definition} Let $\cX$ be an Artin fan.
-We will call a morphism of Artin fans $\cA \rightarrow \cX$ a \emph{vector} of $\cX$.
-We call a vector $x$ of $\cX$ \emph{stable} if, whenever $x$ factors through some strict map $\cA_\sigma \rightarrow \cX$, that factorization is unique. \end{definition}
+We will call a morphism of Artin fans $x : \cA \rightarrow \cX$ a \emph{vector} of $\cX$.
+We call a vector $x$ of $\cX$ \emph{stable} if, whenever $\cA_\sigma \rightarrow \cX$ is strict, there is at most one vector of $\cA_\sigma$ whose image is isomorphic to $x$. \end{definition}

+Thus a vector of $\cX$ is simply a lattice point of the generalized cone complex $\Sigma_\cX$.
+The following are two examples of vectors which are not stable arise. \begin{example} Consider the Artin fan $\cX$ associated to a surface with logarithmic structure given by an irreducible nodal curve with one node.
+The generalized cone complex is obtained by taking $(\RR_{\geq 0})^2$ and gluing together its two rays.
+The images of the vectors $(1,0)$ and $(0,1)$ are the same, so the factorization $\NN \to \NN^2 \to \Sigma_\cX$ is not unique.
+In fact a vector is stable if and only if it is not an image of $(a,0)$ (or $(0,a)$) for positive $a$. \end{example} \begin{example} Consider the Artin fan $\cA^{[2]}$ of the punctured whitney umbrella, see Example \ref{ex:non-functoriality}.
+The generalized cone complex is $(\RR_{\geq 0})^2 / (\ZZ/2\ZZ)$, so a vector is stable if and only if it is the image of a diagonal vector $(a,a) \in \NN^2$. \end{example}

 Assuming $x$ is stable, we construct the star subdivision $\cX'$ as follows: For any map $\varphi : \cA_\sigma \rightarrow \cX$, let

 where $\cA_{x\cdot\sigma}$ denotes the star subdivision of $\cA_\sigma$ with respect to the unique lift of $x$ to $\cA_\sigma$.
 Since $x$ is stable, this construction is compatible with strict $\cX$-morphisms $\cA_\tau \rightarrow \cA_\sigma$, hence glues to give a global construction.